sksmjain/clob-tcp-engine/README.md

 A high-performance Central Limit Order Book (CLOB) engine implemented in Rust with a binary TCP protocol for ultra-low latency order matching.

+## Components

+#### Engine
+Why spawn a thread at all?

+Because your CLOB engine should be deterministic and fast, not async.
+Keeping it in its own thread:
+* avoids the overhead of Tokio tasks,guarantees single-threaded state mutation (no locks), and makes latency predictable.
+* Async I/O (networking) and sync logic (matching) stay cleanly separated.

+#### Order Book
+The structure of an order book for a Central Limit Order Book (CLOB) system in Rust typically consists of two primary sides—bids (buy orders) and asks (sell orders)—each organized to allow rapid matching and efficient state querying.
+* Order: Each order generally has an identifier, side (bid/ask), price, quantity, and timestamp for price-time priority matching
+* Price Levels: Bids are sorted by descending price; asks by ascending price.
+Within each price level, orders are sorted by time (FIFO) for fair matching.

 ## 🏗️ Architecture

 - **Rust Engine**: Core CLOB matcher running as a TCP server with binary protocol